LATST: Are Transformers Necessarily Complex for Time-Series Forecasting: Conclusion and Future Work

 Looking ahead, future research will focus on a comprehensive investigation of the remaining factors contributing to entropy collapse.
 This exploration aims to identify additional modifications and enhancements that could further improve the stability and performance of Transformer models in time series forecasting.

-In summary, I believe that our work not only addresses critical challenges associated with the entropy collapse phenomenon but also sets the stage for future advancements in time series forecasting methodologies.
+In summary, we believe that our work not only addresses critical challenges associated with the entropy collapse phenomenon but also sets the stage for future advancements in time series forecasting methodologies.